 Make You a Priority

-The American Cancer Society recommends screening mammograms for women starting in their 40s.
+According to the American Cancer Society, women should get a screening mammogram every year starting at age 40.
 Find out why it's important to make you a priority.

 What is Hologic 3D Mammography?

 Learn how it can help detect cancer in women, especially those with dense breast tissue.

 Am I at risk for developing breast cancer?

 According to the Centers for Disease Control and Prevention, there are several known risk factors that may affect your chances of developing of breast cancer.
 A few of the main factors include:

 - Gender – Women are more likely to get breast cancer than men.

 - Age – As a woman ages her chances for breast cancer increases.